000600/NearEarthObjectsClassifier/README.md

 - Relative velocity
 - Absolute magnitude

 Note that the initial dataset is biased (this statistic can be found on the data's webpage); it contains 90.3% representation of non-hazardous objects (encoded as 0's in this model) and only 9.7% representation of hazardous objects (encoded as 1's in this model).
-This issue is solved within the classifier file using SMOTE, which oversamples the minority class within the dataset.
+This issue is addressed within the classifier file using SMOTE, which oversamples the minority class within the dataset.

 ## Libraries
 This neural network was created with the help of the Tensorflow, Imbalanced-Learn, and Scikit-Learn libraries.